belumume/code-genesis-play/COMPETITION_GUIDE.md

 ## 🏁 Final Pitch

 "AI Genesis Engine represents a paradigm shift in creative collaboration between humans and AI.
-By leveraging Claude 4 Opus's advanced capabilities, we've created not just a tool, but a creative partner that can transform any game idea into reality in seconds.
+By leveraging Claude 4 Sonnet's advanced capabilities, we've created not just a tool, but a creative partner that can transform any game idea into reality in seconds.
 This isn't the future of game development - it's here today."

 ## 📧 Submission Template